Sorry, you need to enable JavaScript to visit this website.

 Elevate your leg

 Elevate your leg above your heart.
-Ask your healthcare provider about safe positions to do this.
+Ask your doctor about safe positions to do this.

 Do ankle pumps

-Leg from knee down showing ankle pumps.
-Bandage on knee.
+Leg from knee down with bandage on knee, showing person doing ankle pumps.

 Continue doing ankle pumps.
 They help reduce swelling, improve circulation, and prevent blood clots.
 Point, then flex both feet slowly.
 Repeat this 10 to 30 times each hour.